Antarctica Is Losing Ice Faster Every Year - Slashdot

 No, not even close, actually.

-The data is all out there (Score:2, Flamebait)
+The data is all out there (Score:2, Interesting)

 We're fucked, sorry for the language but we're fucked, entirely.